thanhtbt/tensor_tracking_survey/README.md

 A list of up-to-date research papers on streaming tensor decomposition, tensor tracking, and dynamic tensor analysis.

-*Please feel free to open an issue, make a pull request, contribute, and revise (or contact [me](https://thanhtbt.github.io/)) if you find any missed references or errors*.
+*Contributions to improve the completeness of this list are greatly appreciated.
+Please feel free to open an issue, make a pull request, contribute, and revise (or contact [me](https://thanhtbt.github.io/)) if you find any missed references or errors*.

 ## Table of Content